JimHotchkiss/simply_vegan_app/NOTES.md

 So, add edit/delete on the comment section

 Now, make an ingredient show page that list all the recipes under that ingredient.

+Blog Gif link: <iframe src="https://giphy.com/embed/CDH0spsSaqQUg" width="900" height="192" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p>

+I need to build out a nest form that allows the user to assign an attribute, in this case, quantity, to the recipe_ingredient.

+We've already nest ingredients within recipe, but now we need to nest, either, ingredients in recipe_ingredients, or recipe_ingredients in ingredients.

+I need to access to @recipe.ingredient.first.name, and @recipe.ingredient.first.quantity
+  * First thing I'll do is add 'quantity' to the recipe_ingredients table.
+  * Then I'll look at the recipe form.
+I can access each instantiated recipe and ingredient through recipe_ingredient